Mineric/canister/docs/memory-engine-detailed.md

 # Memory & Context Engine

-A robust memory and context management system for the Canister agent, integrating Google ADK memory capabilities with codebase awareness for professional-level context retention and retrieval.
+A robust memory and context management system for the Canister agent, integrating ADK memory capabilities with codebase awareness for context retention and retrieval.

 ## 🎯 **Overview**